-- Betrothal - Similarly, a ring worn on the left ring finger can indicate that the wearer is engaged to be married.
+- Betrothal - Similarly, a ring worn on the left ring finger can indicate that the wearer is engaged to be married, a tradition believed to date back to the time of ancient Romans.
 At the time of the wedding, the bride may choose to continue wearing her engagement ring on the left ring finger with her wedding ring or switch it to another finger.

 - Romantic promise - Some people choose to wear a promise ring on the left ring finger, although this is reserved for serious romantic promises.